 - Obturator externus

-- Posterior thigh compartment muscles (hamstring): these muscles extend the hips and flex the knees
+- Posterior thigh compartment muscles (the hamstring group): these muscles extend the hips and flex the knees

 - Biceps femoris